mlswg/mls-protocol/draft-ietf-mls-protocol.md

 derived from the `joiner_secret` for the new epoch.
 The `joiner_secret` is then encrypted to each new member using HPKE.
-In the same encrypted package, the committer transmits the path secret for the lowest (closest to the leaf) node which is contained in the direct paths of both the committer and the new member.
+In the same encrypted package, the committer transmits the path secret for the lowest (closest to the leaf) node that is contained in the direct paths of both the committer and the new member.
 This allows the new
 member to compute private keys for nodes in its direct path that are being reset by the corresponding Commit.